CivicActions/nebula/USDSPlaybook/USDSPlaybookChecklist.md

 5. The product owner has a strong relationship with the contracting officer

 #### Actions
 1. Product owner was identified on June 17 as Rob Read.
-Documented here: [link] (https://civicactions.slack.com/archives/agile-gsa/p1434582235000307)
+Documented [here] (https://civicactions.slack.com/archives/agile-gsa/p1434582235000307)
 2.
 2.
 3.